nehaabc/text_summarizer/README.md

 <h2>Azure AI Service</h2>
 <b>Azure AI Translator Service :</b><br><br><p align="justify">The core of the translation functionality is powered by Azure AI Translator service.
 This service employs advanced natural language processing algorithms to provide accurate and contextually relevant translations across a wide array of languages.</p>
 <h2>Other Azure Technologies / Services</h2>
-<p align="justify">In the Multilingual Content Hub, Azure Monitor and Azure Application Insights collaboratively form a dynamic duo, meticulously overseeing application health and person stories.</p>
+<p align="justify">In addition to the core and AI services, the project may leverage other Azure technologies for optimization and additional functionalities.
+For instance, Azure Cognitive Services can enhance the understanding of natural language, while Azure DevOps may be employed for continuous integration and deployment, ensuring a smooth development workflow.</p>

 <b>Azure Monitor :</b><p align="justify"><b>Real-time Performance Metrics :</b> Monitors vital overall performance indicators, ensuring the application runs seamlessly.<br>
 <b>Proactive Alerts :</b> Issues immediately alerts on deviations from set overall performance thresholds, enabling fast responses to capability disruptions.</p>